opxarch/Qin/README.md

 Features
 ---
-* 24bit/64kHz studio sampling sources, more than 2 GB library.
+* 24bit/64kHz studio sampling sources, more than 2 GB library with 5 levels velocities.
 * Maximum 16 polophony units.
 * DFD (direct from disc) tech used for reading the samples.